Product Description

 - Wash your hands before prepping the medication.

 - If your medication is premixed, place it in the container.
-If you need to mix it, measure the correct amount, and then place it in the container.
+If you need to mix it, measure the correct amount and put it in the container.

 - Connect the tube to the compressor and the liquid container.